givenand/aws-cms-telemetry-demo/README.md

 4. At this point, we have created a CMS user and created a single vehicle.
 The next step is provisioning certificates to the device such that it can connect to IoT Core

-5. To create device certificates for a fleet, the decision was made to use just-in-time provisioning (JITP) which provides a bootstrap certificate to place on the device during manufacturing.
+5. To create device certificates for a fleet, we will use Fleet Provisioning Templates with just-in-time provisioning (JITP) which provides a bootstrap certificate to place on the device during manufacturing.
 This certificate will allow the device to connect and subscribe to reserved IoT Core topics which will then provision the production certificate for the device.

 6. When the device connects to this reserved topic a new certificate and public/private key is generated and downloaded to the device.
 The device then uses that combination to subscribe to CMS topics.
 For this demo, we will use virtual devices, essentially a directory with a unique vehicle Id (VIN) and the public/private certificate in the project folder